proofit404/stories/docs/usage.rst

 Calling the story
 =================

-The most simple valiant to execute story, is to call it as regular method.
+The most simple variant to execute story, is to call it as regular method.

 Result